Speed Racer: Manga

 A few years after the volumes were released, Yoshida decided to release his manga series as an anime program, adding additional plots.
-52 episodes aired in Japan, each one emulating the fast-paced action of the manga.
+Fifty-two episodes aired in Japan, each one emulating the fast-paced action of the manga.

 Selected chapters of the original Mach GoGoGo manga series were reprinted by NOW Comics as two volumes of Speed Racer Classics (1988–1989), and by DC Comics/Wildstorm Productions as Speed Racer: The Original Manga (2000).
 In 2008, a hardcover box set of the complete manga series was released by Digital Manga Publishing as the two volume Speed Racer: Mach Go Go Go.

 Anime

-The manga spawned an anime adaptation which actually became a bigger success.
-52 episodes were produced from 1967 to 1968.
-In 1997, Tatsunoko produced a modernized version of Mach GoGoGo which aired on TV Tokyo, ABC lasting for 34 episodes.
-An English adaptation of this remake was produced by DiC titled Speed Racer X, which aired in 2002 on Nickelodeon.
+The manga spawned an anime adaptation that actually became a bigger success.
+Fifty-two episodes were produced from 1967 to 1968.
+In 1997, Tatsunoko produced a modernized version of Mach GoGoGo that aired on TV Tokyo, lasting for 34 episodes.
+An English-language adaptation of this remake was produced by DiC titled Speed Racer X, which aired in 2002 on Nickelodeon.
 Only the first 13 episodes were adapted due to licensing disputes between DiC and Speed Racer Enterprises.
 Mach Girl was a web-based series by Tatsunoko Productions, created by Tatsuo Yoshida's daughter, Suzuka.

+The title of sequence of Speed Racer shows an early anime example of Bullet time: at the end, as Speed leaps from the Mach Five, he freezes in mid-jump, and the "camera" does an arc shot from front to sideways.